 Last Friday was a good day of celebrating.
 Coincidentally, we happened to be in the place where we got married, so it was nice to return to the church for a couple of pictures.
 The churchyard has changed lots in ten years – not least with the addition of Robin Gibb’s grave.
 RIP.
 Anyway, here’s us looking older and more haggard.
 I blame the kids.

 The next decade may prove more difficult than the first.
-If it does, I pray that Al and I have built up the resources to deal with it.
+If it does, I pray that we’ve built up the resources to deal with it.
 But right now – for I believe in living in the moment – I’m going to be very, very thankful for an amazing husband, and a marriage that has released me more and more into becoming the person God made me to be.
 I offer no wise reflection, for I still feel like a novice.

 But perhaps that’s the point?